adaltas/node-nikita/src/misc/uid_gid.coffee.md

 # `uid_gid(options, callback)`

 Read the "uid" and "gid" options.
-A username defined by the "uid" option will be converted to a Unix user ID and a group dedfined by the "gid" option will be converted to a Unix group ID.
+A username defined by the "uid" option will be converted to a Unix user ID and a group defined by the "gid" option will be converted to a Unix group ID.

 At the moment, this only work with Unix username because it only read the